Are Hipsters just licensed yuppies?

 The issue perhaps is that it doesn’t mean anything in itself.
 In a sense, hipsters almost seem to have become something of a by-product in the licensing of the brutal gentrification that has become of many urban areas, and entrepreneurs are not that stupid; they have tapped into this and lanced into something that the can exploited to serve their interest.

 Youth rebellion has always been something to be revered and is instrumental in creating the changing trends and pace of a day.
-Swathes of people have belonged to the sexual revolution and being able to express his in movements through being say a hippie or punk.
+Swathes of people have belonged to the empowerment of the sexual revolution and being able to express this in expressions through being say a hippie or punk.
 These movements were created by the otherwise disaffected for the disaffected.

-Despite also being largely middle-class in their origin, with ‘flower power’ had its reversion of any harm being inflicted upon anybody and disestablishmentarianism with everything being defaced along with rebelled against, there was a clear message.
+Despite also being largely middle-class in their origin, with ‘flower power’ had its reversion of any harm being inflicted upon anybody and disestablishmentarianism.
+Even if the movement is more aggressive, with everything being defaced along with rebelled against, there was a clear message.

 Whereas a hipster seems to have been a phenomena dictated by the ruling class to serve the needs and purposes of those wishing to make money i.e. capitalists.

 As with yuppies, there was a clear pursuit of individual interest and is hipster not just this sugar coated and watered down version of something indigestible through being transformed into something palatable?

 Overall, you need some wealth behind you get behind a hipster lifestyle.
 For example, you probably need to come from a home that had a record player, so that you would be familiar with or know how to cotton onto the right ‘obscure’ music tastes along with pay paying above the odds for your grocery shopping in buying all ethical and sustainable produce.
 And manage not to choke on your quinoa if you’re lucky!